Porsche has reached the home stretch in the development of the track-ready 911 GT3 based on the latest 992-generation 911

-The current GT3 makes do with a 4.0-liter flat-6 that delivers 500 horsepower and 339 pound-feet of torque and willingly revs to a heady 9,000-rpm redline, and we expect a similar setup to carry over to the new model.
+As for the powertrain, the former GT3, seen in some of the shots, makes do with a 4.0-liter flat-6 that delivers 500 horsepower and 339 pound-feet of torque and willingly revs to a heady 9,000-rpm redline, and we expect a similar setup to carry over to the new model.

 2021 Porsche 911 GT3 spy shots - Photo credit: S. Baldauf/SB-Medien